myparcelnl/actions/README.md

 #### yarn-install

-For use with Yarn 1.
+Can be used with Yarn 1 and Yarn 2 (berry).

 [Source](yarn-install/action.yml)

 1. Runs [actions/setup-node]
-2. Handles `node_modules` cache
+2. Determines yarn arguments based on yarn version
-3. Runs `yarn install --frozen-lockfile`
+3. Runs `yarn install <determined-args> <your-args>`

 ##### Example